Rikidozan/city-in-east-and-southeast-asia/seminars.md

 Urry, John and Jonas Larsen *The Tourist Gaze 3.0: Leisure and Travel in Contemporary Societies* (2011)

-"Japanese Tourism to Korea, Circa 1940: The Tension between Tourism Promotion and Assimilation Policies" *Japan Focus* [Online](http://japanfocus.org/-Kenneth-Ruoff/3498/article.html)

-Demay, Aline. *Tourism and Colonization in Indochina (1898-1939)*.
-Newcastle upon Tyne: Cambridge Scholars Publishing, 2014.
-(P)

 Joseph De Sapio *Modernity and Meaning in Victorian London Tourist Views of the Imperial Capital* (Basingstoke: Palgrave Macmillan, 2014).

 Mo, Yajun.
 “Itineraries for a Republic: Tourism and Travel Culture in Modern China, 1866--1954.”
 Ph.D., University of California, Santa Cruz, 2011 (P)

 Barclay, Paul D.  “Peddling Postcards and Selling Empire: Image-Making in Taiwan under Japanese Colonial Rule,” *Japanese Studies* 30, no. 1 (May 1, 2010): 81–110, [DOI](https://doi.org/10.1080/10371391003639138).

-Pratt, Mary Louise. *Imperial Eyes: Travel Writing and Transculturation*.
-London [u.a.: Routledge, 2010.

 Nenzi, Laura Nenz Detto. *Excursions in Identity: Travel and the Intersection of Place, Gender, and Status in Edo Japan*.
 University of Hawaii Press, 2008.
 (P)

 Akiko, Yosano. *Travels in Manchuria and Mongolia*.
 Translated by Joshua A. Fogel.
 Columbia University Press, 2001.

 Buzard, James. *The Beaten Track: European Tourism, Literature, and the Ways to Culture, 1800 - 1918*.
-Oxford [u.a.: Clarendon Press, 2001.
+Oxford u.a.: Clarendon Press, 2001.

 MacLean, Gerald M. *The Rise of Oriental Travel: English Visitors to the Ottoman Empire, 1580-1720*.
-Basingstoke [England]; New York: Palgrave Macmillan, 2006.
+Basingstoke; New York: Palgrave Macmillan, 2006.
+(P)

-Russian *Views of Japan, 1792-1913: An Anthology of Travel Writing*.
+*Russian Views of Japan, 1792-1913: An Anthology of Travel Writing*.
 RoutledgeCurzon Studies in the Modern History of Asia 23.
 London ; New York, NY: RoutledgeCurzon, 2004.

 ### Week 10: Commemoration, Preservation, and Memory